Home Resources Accelerators

 What digital health accelerators exist outside the US?

-Strong international digital health accelerators include Startupbootcamp Digital Health (Europe), EIT Health (EU), DigitalHealth.London, Health Hub Vienna, Bayer G4A, MEDA and Sanara Ventures (Israel), Creative Destruction Lab and MaRS (Canada), Brinc (Hong Kong/global), Eureka by Healthtech Singapore, and several MENA programs including Hub71 (Abu Dhabi) and Misk (Saudi Arabia).
-Africa and LatAm also have growing ecosystems with programs like Villgro Africa.
+Strong international digital health accelerators include Startupbootcamp Digital Health (Europe), EIT Health (EU), DigitalHealth.London, Bayer G4A, ARC Innovation and Sanara Ventures (Israel), Creative Destruction Lab and MaRS (Canada), Brinc (Hong Kong/global), Eureka by HealthTech Singapore, and several MENA programs including Hub71 (Abu Dhabi) and TAQADAM (Saudi Arabia).
+Africa and LatAm also have growing ecosystems with programs like Villgro Africa, Eretz.bio, and InovaHC.

 How often is this directory updated?

 Digital.Health reviews and updates this accelerator and incubator directory at least quarterly.
 As of May 2026, the directory tracks 122 verified active accelerators and 20 government and non-dilutive funding programs, with last-active status confirmed for the 2025–2026 cohort cycle.
 Programs that go inactive are removed; new programs are added on a rolling basis.
-To suggest a program or report an inactive listing, use the Suggest a Program link below.

-Know an accelerator or program we're missing?
+Know a program we’re missing?